CharlieGo19/devops-notes/aws-sa-ass-learning/README.md

             iv.
 Increased risk to data.

         This storage class should not be used for short-lived critical or non-replaceable data.

+    S3 Glacier - Instant:

+        Features:

+            i.
+Objects are replicated across at least 3 AZs in the AWS region. ii.
+Offers 99.99999999999% durability (11 9s), therefore, for every 10,000,000 objects, you will suffer a loss of 1 object per 10,000 years. iii.
+Content-MD5 Checksums and Cyclic Redundancy Checks (CRCs) are used to detect and fix any data corruption.
+            iv.
+S3 Glacier - Instant has a millisecond access.
+            v.
+Objects can be made publicly available.

+        Costs:

+            i.
+You will be billed a GB/month fee for data stored, however, this cost is significantly less than using S3 Standard.
+            ii.
+You will be billed a $/GB for transfers out (Inbound traffic is free). iii.
+There is a price per 1,000 requests.

+        Penalties:

+            i.
+There is a GB data retrieval fee. ii.
+There is a minimum duration charge of 90 days, even if your object is stored for less. iii.
+There is a minimum capacity charge of 128 KB per object.

+        S3 Glacier Instant should be used for long-lived data, accessed once a quarter with a requirement for millisecond access.

+    S3 Glacier - Flexible:

+         Features:

+            i.
+Objects are replicated across at least 3 AZs in the AWS region. ii.
+Offers 99.99999999999% durability (11 9s), therefore, for every 10,000,000 objects, you will suffer a loss of 1 object per 10,000 years. iii.
+Content-MD5 Checksums and Cyclic Redundancy Checks (CRCs) are used to detect and fix any data corruption.
+            iv.
+S3 Glacier - requires a retrieval process, once complete, stores the data in an S3 Standard-IA bucket and the data is removed once accessed.

+        Costs:

+            i.
+You will be billed a GB/month fee for data stored, however, this cost is significantly less than using S3 Standard.
+            ii.
+You will be billed for each retrieval process triggered.

+        Penalties:

+            i.
+There is a retrieval fee.
+            ii.
+There is a minimum duration charge of 90 days, even if your object is stored for less. iii.
+There is a minimum capacity charge of 40 KB per object.

+        This class of storage is best suited for archival data where access is needed sparingly, i.e. yearly and you can tolerate an minutes to hours retrieval.
+The retrieval process tiers are as follows:

+            i.
+Expedited (1-5 minutes)
+            ii.
+Standard (3-5 hours)
+            iii.
+Bulk (5-12 hours)

+        The faster the retrieval time, the more expensive it gets.

+    S3 Glacier - Deep Archive:

+         Features:

+            i.
+Objects are replicated across at least 3 AZs in the AWS region. ii.
+Offers 99.99999999999% durability (11 9s), therefore, for every 10,000,000 objects, you will suffer a loss of 1 object per 10,000 years. iii.
+Content-MD5 Checksums and Cyclic Redundancy Checks (CRCs) are used to detect and fix any data corruption.
+            iv.
+S3 Glacier - requires a retrieval process, once complete, stores the data in an S3 Standard-IA bucket and the data is removed once accessed.

+        Costs:

+            i.
+You will be billed a GB/month fee for data stored, however, this cost is significantly less than using S3 Standard.
+            ii.
+You will be billed for each retrieval process triggered.

+        Penalties:

+            i.
+There is a retrieval fee.
+            ii.
+There is a minimum duration charge of 180 days, even if your object is stored for less. iii.
+There is a minimum capacity charge of 40 KB per object.

+        This class of storage is best suited for archival data where access is needed sparingly, i.e. yearly and you can tolerate an minutes to hours retrieval.
+The retrieval process tiers are as follows:

+            i.
+Standard (3-5 hours)
+            ii.
+Bulk (up to 48 hours)

+        First bye latency is hours to days.

+    S3 Intelligent-Tiering:

+        S3 Intelligent Tiering is designed for long-lived data inconsistent or unknown usage patterns.
+        S3 Intelligent Tiering consists of 5 tiers:

+            i.
+Frequent Access (costs the same as S3 Standard) ii.
+Infrequent Access (costs the same as S3 Standard-IA) iii.
+Archive Instant Access (costs comparable to Glacier - Instant) iv.
+Archive Access (costs comparable to Glacier - Flexible)
+            v.
+Deep Archive (costs comparable to Glacier - Deep Archive)

+        S3 Intelligent Tiering utilises all of AWS S3 Storage Classes and manages your objects storage requirements based on how often your object is accessed.
+These thresholds are as follows:

+            i.
+Anything accessed < 30 days will stay in the Frequent Access storage. ii.
+Anything accessed > 30 days ago will be stored in the Infrequent Access storage. iii.
+There's a 90 day minimum for Archive Instant Access. iv.  (optional) between 90 - 270 days objects can be moved into Archive Access, however, there is a retrieval time.
+Therefore your applications must support asynchronous actions. vi.  (optional) between 180 - 730 days objects can be moved into Deep Archive, which also has a retrieval time.

+        There is a monitoring and automation cost for Intelligent Tiering per 1,000 objects.

+## S3 Lifecycle Configuration

+    A lifecycle configuration is a set of rules that consist of actions on a Bucket or a group of objects.
+These actions consist of:

+        i.
+Transition Actions: Transition objects between different S3 Storage Classes. ii.
+Expiration Actions: Delete objects.

+    Both Transition and Expiration Actions can be used on versioned objects and can help to greatly optimise costs.
+    However, these can get complicated will require planning before implementation.

+    For Transitions we can visualise the hierarchy of tiers:

+        i.
+S3 Standard
+        ii.
+S3 Standard-IA
+        iii.
+S3 Intelligent-Tiering
+        iv.
+S3 One Zone-IA
+        v.
+S3 Glacier - Instant Retrieval
+        vi.
+S3 Glacier - Flexible Retrieval
+        vii.
+S3 Glacier Deep Archive

+    Every tier can transition an object to all tiers below them with the EXCEPTION of S3 One Zone-IA which can't transition an object to S3 Glacier - Instant Retrieval.

+    Note: Smaller objects can cost more, remember to consider the requirements for cost efficacy for the Glacier classes.
+    Note: For thee S3 Standard-IA and S3 One Zone-IA there's a minimum of 30 days, therefore this will impede any transitions on objects that're subject to this penalty.
+    Note: A single rule cannot transition to Standard-IA or One Zone-IA and THEN to any oif the Glacier classes within 30 days, i.e. there's a minimum storage cost when transitioning an object from S3 Standard to S3 Standard-IA and S3 One Zone-IA.

+## S3 Replication

+    S3 replication is where you replicate objects from a Source Bucket to a Destination Bucket.
+There are two distinct types of S3 Replication: Same-Region Replication (SRR) and Cross-Region Replication (CRR).
+The process for the two are the same and both support same account Bucket Replication or different account Bucket Replication.

+    For S3 Replication to work, the following needs to be true:

+        i.
+A replication configuration must be applied to the Source Bucket. ii.
+Part of the replication configuration is a required IAM Role to use to allow the S3 process to assume it, which is defined in its trust policy.
+The roles permission policy gives it the ability top read from the Source Bucket and Replicate to the Destination Bucket. iii.
+When replication happens within the same AWS Account, both Buckets trust that same AWS Account and IAM Role.
+However, when the replication is happening between two different accounts extra permissions are needed as the Destination Account does not trust the Source Account.
+There you are required to configure a bucket policy (which is a resource policy) to define that a role from the source account is allowed to replicate to that bucket.

+    Things to note about S3 Replication:

+        i.
+You can replicate all objects or a subset of objects.
+A subset can be defined by a filter that can create subsets based on prefixes and/or tags. ii.
+You can define which storage class to replicate to, the default is to use the same class. iii.
+You can define ownership of the destination object, by default it is the source account.
+This is an important consideration when replicating between different accounts, as you could be left with a situation where the destination account cannot read the object due to a lack of permissions. iv.
+There is a Replication Time Control (RTC) which is a 15 minute replication SLA available, outside of this, it's a best efforts process.
+        v.
+By default S3 Replication is not retroactive. vi.
+Versioning must be ON.
+        vii.
+You can configure batch replication to replicate existing objects. viii.
+It's a one-way replication process, from Source to Destination, by default.
+Bi-directional is something you need to additionally configure.
+        ix.
+S3 Replication can handle unencrypted, SSE-C, SSE-S3 and SSE-KMS.
+SEE-KMS will require extra configuration due to the involvement of KMS.
+        x.
+The Source Bucket owner will always need permissions to the objects to be replicated. xi.
+No system events will be replicated. xii.
+Objects in Glacier or Glacier Deep Archive can not be replicated. xiii.
+Deleted markers are replicated, however it can be configured (DeleteMarkerReplication).

+    Use Cases:

+        SRR: Log Aggregation, Prod and Test Sync, Resilience with strict data sovereignty.
+        CRR: Global Resilience, Latency Reduction .

+    Note: AWS has also added Multi-destination replication.

 [awsLocateSecurityCredentials]: ./images/aws-security-credentials.png
 [awsAddMFA]: ./images/aws-add-mfa.png
 [awsDeviceNameAndMedium]: ./images/aws-device-name-medium.png